-The course comprises three modules and includes group teaching and group work.
-Each module ends with a written test.
+The course is divided into three modules and incorporates group teaching and group work.
+Each module concludes with a written test.

-Module 1 - Organisation of the Danish health service
+Module 1 - Organization of the Danish Health Service

-On the third and last module, the participants will get an overview of the obligations they are subject to in relation to the authorities, including the supervision of healthcare professionals, and how their registration and other rights can be affected/restricted.
+In the third and final module, participants will receive an overview of their obligations concerning the authorities, such as the supervision of healthcare professionals.
+The module will also cover how their registration and other rights may be affected or restricted.

-Once the Danish Patient Safety Authority has approved your language test, you can register for the course in Danish health care legislation by sending an email to firstname.lastname@example.org stating your name, date of birth and case number.
-Within 14 days you will receive confirmation by digital post about the next steps.
+Once your language test has been approved by the Danish Patient Safety Authority, you can register for the Danish healthcare legislation course by sending an email to email@example.com.
+Please include your name, date of birth, and case number.
+You will receive confirmation via digital post within 14 days, outlining the next steps.

-Attendance is mandatory for all of the modules.
-Attendance will be checked by photo identification.
-If you are unable to participate in parts of the course, you can take the missing part at a later course.
+Attendance is mandatory for all modules, and photo identification will be required for verification.
+If you are unable to attend certain parts of the course, you can make up for the missed content in a future course.

-You can unregister from the course up to five working days before the start date.
-To unregister, contact the Registration, Analysis and EU Health Insurance, email@example.com in writing.
-If you do not unregister in time or if you fail to appear, it will count as one attempt.
-You have a total of three attempts for this course.
+You can cancel your registration up to five working days before the course's start date.
+To cancel, please inform the Registration, Analysis, and EU Health Insurance in writing via firstname.lastname@example.org.
+Failure to cancel on time or to appear for the course will count as one attempt.
+Each participant is allowed a maximum of three attempts for this course.

-Material, including relevant acts, executive orders etc., will be handed out at the start-up of the course.
-The Danish Patient Safety Authority recommends that you read the two most important set of rules before the course, "Sundhedsloven" and "Lov om autorisation af sundhedspersoner og om sundhedsfaglig virksomhed", which you can find under related links.
+Relevant materials, including acts and executive orders, will be distributed at the beginning of the course.
+Before the course starts, we recommend that you familiarize yourself with the two most important sets of rules: "Sundhedsloven" and "Lov om autorisation af sundhedspersoner og om sundhedsfaglig virksomhed."
+You can find these under the related links section.